What Aborigines Sang: Aynu, Yukar and Some Problems in Japan Studies

 Asian Centre Auditorium, 1871 West Mall, Vancouver

 Free & open to the public.
-Registration available at the door.
+Registration is essential online and will open in mid-December.

 About the John Howes Lecture in Japanese Studies: